-- We are satisfied with the level of detail provided in the DEIR regarding the structures supporting the deck including: estimates of area impacted, construction BMPs to be used, and an alternatives analysis. - As noted in the DEIR, we recommend the proponent continue to coordinate with DMF and other resource agencies to develop a detailed mitigation plan for permanent impacts to shellfish and mud flat habitat.
-We recommend that a record of this coordination be included in 'Appendix C: Agency Correspondence' of the FEIR. - We are satisfied that the proponent has coordinate with DMF to present the project plans and environmental impacts to the group of Logan licensed badged shellfishers.
+• We recommend MassPort continue to coordinate with MA DMF and other resource agencies to develop a detailed mitigation plan to provide 1:1 replacement/restoration of impacted intertidal and subtidal wetlands.

+• We are satisfied that MassPort has coordinated with MA DMF to present the project plans and environmental impacts to the group of Logan licensed badged shellfishers.
 We concur that badged shellfishers be allowed access to the site following construction.

-We recommend that a record of this coordination be included in 'Appendix C: Agency Correspondence' of the FEIR. - We are satisfied with the level of detail provided in the DEIR regarding the timeline of the project, particularly the amount of time expected to complete all in-water work.
-We concur with the proponents plan to adhere to the recommended time of year (TOY) restriction for in-water silt-producing work, e.g. pile installation, from February 15 to June 30 to minimize impact to winter flounder and the use of turbidity curtains to contain turbidity associated with inwater silt-producing work occurring outside of the recommend TOY to minimize impacts to spawning and early life history stages of shellfish species in the vicinity of the project [1].
+• We are satisfied with the level of detail provided in the DEA/FEIR regarding the timeline of the project, particularly the amount of time expected to complete all in-water work.
+We concur with the proponents plan to adhere to the recommended time of year (TOY) restriction for in-water silt-producing work, e.g. pile installation, from February 15 to June 30 to minimize impact to winter flounder and the use of turbidity curtains to contain turbidity associated with in-water silt-producing work occurring outside of the recommend TOY to minimize impacts to spawning and early life history stages of shellfish species in the vicinity of the project [1].